Baron-von-Riedesel/WDe/readme.txt

   mediums.

    WDe is currently capable of editing logical, physical and CD-Rom drives on MS-DOS V4.0+ or compatible.
+It understands all FAT file systems, including exFAT.
 It should be able to edit drives up to 2 TB in size.

-   Please be aware that a disk editor, if used inappropriately, might easily cause severe data losses, if the user doesn't know what he/she is doing.
-  So be careful and, before doing any real work, get accustomed to WDe by experimenting with storage devices that don't hold important data.
+   Please be aware that a disk editor, if used inappropriately, might easily cause severe data losses.
+WDe is no exception in this regard, on the contrary, it generally assumes that the user knows exactly what he/she is doing and will begin any job that is is told to do instantly, without confirmation.
+So if you're not accustomed to WDe's user interface yet, don't experiment with storage devices that hold important data - unless you love to live dangerously!

   2. User Interface